syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/Getting-Started.md

 layout: post
 title: Getting-Started
 description: getting started
-platform: WindowsForms
+platform: windowsforms
 control: TreeMap
 documentation: ug
 ---

 # Getting Started

-TreeMapsare a growing trend in data visualization.
-It displays hierarchical information in a series of clustered rectangles, which together represent a whole dataset.
+Tree mapsare a growing trend in data visualization.
+They display hierarchical information in a series of clustered rectangles, which together represent a whole.
 The size of each box represents a quantity.
-TreeMapsalso use color to represent any number of values, but it is often used to categorize the various boxes within the tree map.
+Tree mapscan also use color to represent any number of values, but colors are often used to categorize the various boxes within the tree map.

-## Creating TreeMap for WindowsForms App
+Creating Tree Map for Windows Form Applications

-In order to create a TreeMap you can refer to the following assembly and namespace.
+The TreeMap control is available in the following assembly and namespace:

 Assembly: Syncfusion.TreeMap.Windows

 Namespace: Syncfusion.Windows.Forms.TreeMap

-The following code example shows how to add a TreeMap in your application:
+Refer to the following code to add a TreeMap control to an application:

-### Code Sample:
+Code Sample

 {% highlight c# %}

-public partial class Form1 : Form

-    {

           TreeMap TreeMap1 = new TreeMap();

-      public Form1()

-        {

-            InitializeComponent();

-        }

-   }

 {% endhighlight %}